RROnowic/AnalysisDashboard/README.md

-🏗️ Challenge: Infrastructure Dashboard Refactoring Welcome to your trial day!
-We are excited to have you here.
+🏗️ Trial Day Challenge: Infrastructure Dashboard Refactoring Welcome to our team!
+We are excited to see your approach to modern frontend architecture.

-1. The Situation
+📖 1.
+The Situation
-In this repository, you will find a prototype for an infrastructure analytics dashboard used for structural inspections.
+In this repository, you will find a prototype for an Infrastructure Analytics Dashboard used for structural inspections (e.g., bridges and tunnels).

 The current code (src/AnalysisDashboard.tsx) was built under time pressure.
 While it works technically, the architecture is unstable, difficult to test, and does not scale.
+It is a classic "Single-File-Spaghetti" component.

-2. Your Mission
+🎯 2.
+Your Mission
 Your task is to transform this prototype into a production-ready frontend architecture.
-We are looking for someone who takes responsibility for code quality and proactively suggests clean solutions.
+We are looking for a developer who takes ownership of code quality and proactively suggests clean, maintainable solutions.

-3. Task Packages
+🛠️ 3.
+Task Packages
 A) Refactoring & Architecture
-Separation of Concerns: Decouple business logic (API calls, calculations) from the UI presentation.
+Separation of Concerns: Decouple business logic (API calls, data transformations) from the UI presentation.

-Modularization: Break down the large file into small, reusable components (e.g., /components, /hooks).
+Modularization: Break down the large file into small, reusable components (e.g., /components, /hooks, /services).

-State Management: Optimize how data and filters are handled within the application.
+State Management: Clean up how data and UI filters are handled.

 B) TypeScript & Data Modeling
 Remove all any types.

-Create clean interfaces for our domain entities (Structure/Bauwerk, Area, Grade, Status).
+Define robust interfaces for our domain entities: Structure, Area, Grade, and Status.

 C) Modern UI/UX with TailwindCSS
-Replace the current inline styling with a consistent design using TailwindCSS.
+Replace all inline styles with a consistent TailwindCSS implementation.

-Implement loading states and basic error handling (e.g., what happens if the API returns an error?).
+Improve user feedback: Add loading states and basic error handling.

 D) Professional Visualization
-The current bar display for "Grades" in the sidebar is a temporary fix.
+The current bar display for "Grades" is a temporary hack.

-Implement a professional visualization (e.g., using a library of your choice like Recharts, Chart.js, etc.) that would be meaningful for an engineer.
+Implement a professional visualization (using a library like Recharts or Chart.js) that provides real value for an engineer.

-E) REST API Integration (Focus Task)
+E) REST API Integration
-Abstract the communication with the backend.
-Create an API service layer that interacts with the following (simulated) endpoints:
+Abstract the communication with our backend.
+Create a service layer for the following simulated endpoints:

-GET /api/v1/structures: Fetches the list of structures.
+GET /api/v1/structures: Fetch the list of objects.

-PATCH /api/v1/structures/{id}: Updates the status of a specific structure.
+PATCH /api/v1/structures/{id}: Update a structure's status.

-Requirement: The service should be future-proof.
+Requirement: Ensure the service is future-proof (e.g., centralized Base-URL, prepared for Auth headers).

-4. Technical Stack
+💻 4.
+Technical Stack
-Framework: React with Vite & TypeScript.
+Framework: React (Vite + TypeScript)

-Styling: TailwindCSS (pre-installed).
+Styling: TailwindCSS (pre-installed)

-Libraries: You are free to add additional libraries (Charts, Icons, API clients).
-Please briefly justify your choice during the presentation.
+Libraries: You are free to add libraries for Charts, Icons, or API clients.
+Be prepared to justify your choices.

-5. Setup
+🚀 5.
+Setup
+Bash
+# Install dependencies
 npm install

+# Start the development server
 npm run dev

-6. What we look for (Evaluation Criteria)
+📈 6.
+Evaluation Criteria
+We will review your results at 2:30 PM.
+We are specifically looking for:

-Clean Code: How readable and maintainable is your code?
+Clean Code: Is the code readable and follow "Don't Repeat Yourself" (DRY) principles?

-Independence: How do you handle ambiguous requirements?
+Independence: Did you find solutions for ambiguous requirements on your own?

-Domain Understanding: How do you handle technical data?
+Domain Understanding: How did you handle technical data (formatting grades, area units)?

-Potential for Relief: Would I feel confident pushing this code to production tomorrow?
+Trust: Would I feel confident pushing this code to our production environment tomorrow?

+Good luck!
+Focus on quality over quantity.